 With emphasis on automated traffic management and deployment of autonomous vehicles (AVs), the area Sensing and Management for Agile Transport (SMAT) provides sensing technologies to enable a “virtual right-of-way” for DART, to collaboratively detect traffic incidents, and to aid the enforcement of traffic rules.
 SMAT is organized around the working hypothesis that the agility and key performance indicators of the public transport system can be significantly improved by enabling enhanced flow of information between the demand and the supply sides.

 In the area Design for Autonomous Mobility (DAM) the challenges of autonomous driving are investigated in the context of public transport.
 Novel concepts for meeting those challenges are under investigation.
 The concepts developed for enabling autonomous driving are complemented by the novel technologies developed under SMAT.
 In addition, the user experience in the presence of autonomous vehicles is investigated.

 The area Electrification Suite & Test Lab (ESTL) is dedicated to electric mobility that reduces local emissions and improves the quality of city living.
 For a seamless integration into the power system, demand side management strategies are under investigation.
 In order to make the electricity supply “greener”, alternative sources of energy and their storage options are considered, both from within and outside of Singapore.
-On-the-road charging and improvement of reliability using stationary energy storage systems will be developed in close cooperation with RRT as the charging infrastructure is mutually dependant on the SRT layer.
+On-the-road charging and improvement of reliability using stationary energy storage systems will be developed in close cooperation with RRT as the charging infrastructure is mutually dependant on the bus network.
 Design alternatives for the charging infrastructure in the presence of modular and scalable vehicles are also under investigation.